5 Signs Your Friends With Benefits Relationship Isn't Working

 A “yes” to any of the foregoing is cause for alarm.
 Take a breather.
 Pay attention to how you're feeling.
 Your emotional integrity matters.

 Casual sex outside of a relationship is not for everyone.
-Despite the fact that many of your friends are doing it (and you tell yourself that it’s no big deal), you might still feel uncomfortable.
+Despite the fact that many of your friends are doing it, you might still feel uncomfortable.
+Being friends with benefits requires real self-awareness, empathy, and the ability to communicate openly with your partner.
+It also requires a relationship where you earnestly don't have romantic feelings for your partner.

-People often hang out with a casual partner, even when they want something more serious, because they hate being alone.
+Some people hang out with a casual partner, even when they want something more serious, because they hate being alone.
+If you're using a friends with benefits relationship as a fill-in for something more committed, you may find yourself feeling more saddened than comforted by your friend's company.